 Friends have tried to help to build a peaceful world through Quaker ‘good offices’ at international level.
-They have done this by acting as trusted hosts for many quiet off the record meetings between diplomats, and by organising conferences for diplomats and others.
-QUNO, the Quaker UN Office, is an important current focus for such work.
+They have often done this by acting as trusted hosts for quiet off the record meetings between diplomats.

 The repudiation of violence as a means to an end has led many Quakers to espouse various forms of nonviolent action.

 Testimonies and Education

 Quaker testimonies to equality, truth and integrity, community and peace have a profound influence on Quaker approaches to education.
 They affect what is taught and how it is taught, and they affect the ways in which all involved interact with each other.

 31 Hours: the Grindstone Experiment

 From 1963 to 1976, Canadian Friends Service Committee operated a Peace Education Centre on Grindstone Island.
 The most famous exercise they carried out was the ‘Grindstone Experiment,’ which took place over 31 hours in August 1965.

 Ada Salter (1866-1942) was a pacifist and a socialist.
 She was the first woman Labour mayor and spent her life working for the people of Bermondsey and London.
 Her husband Dr Alfred Salter worked tirelessly among the poor of Bermondsey.